“What’s an exchange?” the woman asked me. She heard President Obama talk about the idea during his speech on health care reform.

 When you have insurance through your job, most of the time you have only one choice – the company your employer contracted with to provide insurance for all employees.
 You may be able to choose an individual or family policy; a low or high deductible – but only with that one company.

 When your boss chooses your health care plan, you may not end up with something that works for you.
 A good example is a moderate income family forced to take a high deductible plan knowing they can’t really afford to pay the deductible.

 Why not have the employees themselves choose the plans?
 If employees had the choice, competition among the plans might help lower health care costs.

 This is a system that works for our state and federal employees.
 Wisconsin has been a leader in using the idea of an ‘exchange’ to keep low the cost of state employee’s insurance.
-Plans are ranked on cost and quality, with the low cost, high quality plans costing families less.
+Plans are ranked on cost and quality.

 The system for federal employees and the University of California employees is similar to that found in Wisconsin.
 But the arrangement is not limited to government employees.

 Wells Fargo and Hewlett Packard have a similar arrangement for employee health insurance.
 All of these employers found that 75% to 80% of employees choose the least expensive plan – usually a group practice HMO.
 People tend not to choose the more expensive insurance – generally these are the policies that pay doctors and hospitals on a ‘fee for service’ basis – for every service provided, the doctor or hospital is paid a fee.

 Choosing high quality low cost plans saves the employee and the company money.
 And it gives families with differing needs an affordable choice.